Krispy Kreme Challenge: Other doughnut challenge races

 The University of North Carolina at Chapel Hill hosted their First Annual Doughnut Dash in the fall 2011.
 The race was run in similar fashion to the NC State KKC, where participants were required to run 2 mi, eat 12 doughnuts, and run the same distance again.

 Another similar event was hosted in Tuscaloosa, Alabama (home of the University of Alabama) starting in February 2013.
 The race will be in its third year in 2015.
 In 2013, proceeds benefitted Big Brothers Big Sisters of West Alabama and YMCA of Tuscaloosa County.
 In the second, and subsequent years, all proceeds benefit Big Brothers Big Sisters of West Alabama.
 Legendary fundraiser and confectionery aficionado Aaron Vold is credited with creating the event to raise money for the Big Brothers Big Sisters of West Alabama.

-Another challenge is the 24x4 Krispy Kreme Challenge with unknown origins.
-The contest involves eating 24 Krispy Kreme Donuts, drinking 24 beers (no lite beer), and running 24 mi (consecutive distance unimportant, time unimportant) all within a 24-hour timespan.
-Vomiting within the 24 hours and as well as during an additional 2 hours after the 24 hours will result in disqualification.
-The contest is not a race to see who can complete fastest but instead a pass/fail event with camaraderie being the primary focus.
-Drinking and eating during the runs are not necessary but encouraged.
-The honor system comes into play at some point during the event, but challengers are encouraged to congregate as much as possible.
-Recent executions of this event were done by a non-canadian running team in NYC.
-The event usually begins 6p on the last Friday before Christmas with runs broken up into 14M Friday evening and 10M saturday morning.